Patupaiarehe: Moehau patupaiarehe

-Hinerehia

 In the traditions of the Hauraki Māori, a patupaiarehe woman named Hinerehia is credited as bringing the knowledge of weaving to the Māori.
 Hinerehia hailed from Moehau Range and fell in love with a Māori man who she met while gathering shellfish on a misty low tide in the Waitematā Harbour.
 She lived with him at Mōtuihe and they had several children together.
 Hinerehia wove only at night; frustrated by this, the women of the village asked the tohunga to trick her into weaving past dawn so that they could learn the skill.
 The tohunga asked the women to cover the windows from the dawn light and he asked the birds to be silent instead of ushering in the dawn with song as they usually did.
 In this way they succeeded, but when Hinerehia realised she had been tricked she flew back to Moehau within a cloud, distraught at leaving her husband and children.

-Ngāti Rongou and the patupaiarehe

 During the time of chief Matatahi, five Ngāti Rongoū (or Ngāi Rongoi) men went out hunting.
 After setting out they discovered a calabash hanging from a rewarewa tree, which they cut down and claimed as theirs.
 They continued walking and eventually found the path to be blocked by supplejack, which had been twisted around so that, while it was still growing, it formed a fence within which the patupaiarehe were growing plants such as rangiora.
 They continued, caught a pig, and returned to the calabash.
 One man tried to carry the calabash back but it was so heavy that he almost passed out from the weight; he constantly needed to rest, so they discarded it and continued to their village.
-The next day when they cooked the pig they had caught, they found nothing in the hāngi but skin and bone once they had opened it.
+The next day when they cooked the pig they had caught, they found nothing in the hāngī but skin and bone once they had opened it.
 That night, the man who tried to carry the calabash was dragged from his home.
 He tried to resist by clinging to a couple of trees, but the patupaiarehe were so strong that the trees were pulled out of the ground, and he was carried to the water and drowned.
 The other four men were also killed.